JasonEtco/jasonet.co/src/pages/posts/thoughts-on-docs.md

 ### Auto-generated documentation

 I've never gotten a good result from tools that purport to generate great documentation from your code.
-I've tried [TypeDoc](https://github.com/TypeStrong/typedoc/), [JSDoc](https://jsdoc.app/), [GoDoc](https://godoc.org/), written my own nonsense, and probably some other ones I'm forgetting.
+I've tried [TypeDoc](https://github.com/TypeStrong/typedoc/), [JSDoc](https://jsdoc.app/), [GoDoc](https://godoc.org/), written my own nonsense, and many others.

 The value in those tools is that they make it easier to document the API - but they don't help to write _good_ docs.
 Simply **documenting your whole API is not going to be helpful** for your users.
 That doesn't mean these tools aren't useful, but they aren't enough on their own.
 Consider how auto-generated content will fit in with hand-written docs.